Social Business Channel: Notable incidents

-On January 14, 2013, Jeronimo Groovy S.A. which owns the regional Sunny Channel (today's Alert TV), had signed a contract with SBC S.A. for the commercial management and exploitation of the channel, something that is strictly prohibited by law, while Sunny itself also fired all its staff, exceeding all limits, with the NCRTV asking for clarification.
+On January 14, 2013, Jeronimo Groovy S.A. which owns the regional Sunny Channel (now Alert TV), had signed a contract with SBC TV S.A. for the commercial management and exploitation of the channel, something that is strictly prohibited by law, while Sunny itself fired all its staff, exceeding every limit, with the NCRTV asking for clarification.
 However, on February 2, SBC started rebroadcasting from Sunny's frequency, replacing it illegally rather than legally.

 From March 2013 until July 2014, part of the SBC program was rebroadcast in Thessaloniki and Central Macedonia by the local channel TV Thessaloniki, which has ceased operations.

 As of 1 August 2014, SBC is legally mandated to broadcast digitally only via Digea's terrestrial platform from 13 broadcasting centers in Attica and Evia, a year later, Digea then permanently stopped broadcasting SBC forcing Sunny's return whose program was largely degraded by showing old programs and endless hours of telemarketing, which in the spring of 2016 was renamed to today's Alert TV, whose program was also enriched with dozens of news programs supporting far-right politics.

-On March 8, 2018, the NCRTV did not recognize SBC's legal right to operate, and as a result, it ordered Digea to stop the station's terrestrial transmission, which was done on the evening of June 20.
-However the station continued to be broadcast online and satellite via Cosmote TV (channel 654) where it was available from 14 December 2012 until 25 November 2018 while earlier from 8 October 2018 until 2022, SBC was terrestrially rebroadcast from Attica TV as an embedded trading program.
+On March 8, 2018, the NCRTV did not recognize SBC's right to legally operate, by ordering Digea to stop its terrestrial transmission, which was done on the evening of June 20.
+However the station continued to be broadcast online and satellite via Cosmote TV (channel 654) where it was available from 14 December 2012 until 25 November 2018 while earlier from 8 October 2018 to late 2022, SBC was terrestrially rebroadcast from Attica TV as a nasted program which channel returned to the platform from 13 January 2023 airing one channel higher (653).

+Ownership

+In 1991, VCA (Video and Computer Applications) Television and Cinema Enterprises S.A. was established as a continuation of Electronic Applications Ltd. One of the founders is Ilias Kopanitsas, who participated as a shareholder and general director in Tempo TV from the beginning of the financial problems until its closure.
+In Tempo's place, it broadcasts for a week a pirate channel called Neo, while VCA, before the operation of the SBC, submitted an application for a regional free-to-air license and also for a satellite pay-tv license.

+In 2008, the company was renamed as SBC TV Enterprises S.A. having its facilities in Irakleio, Attica which since December 2022 have been removed but remain at the same address and now active as a news website.
+Kopanitsas, however, donated the station's equipment to the Hellenic Broadcast Culture Center in Chalcis, which also owns part of Tempo TV's equipment.